Music

 In Year 9, students will look in depth at the elements of music, performing, production, composing skills using computer software and appraising music at BTEC level.

-Students will learn how to analyse works of composers in more detail compared to KS3 work and present their analysis in a comprehensive way, ready for year 10 when they start looking at their exam set pieces.
+Students will learn how to analyse works of composers in more detail compared to KS3 and present their analysis in a comprehensive way.

 Students will explore the history of music from 1600 to the present day and how to identify aspects of the different genres.